 Home studies usually include references from friends and family who will speak to your strengths and weaknesses as a parent.
-In order to complete the home study, you will need to gather legal documents, like marriage licenses, divorce decrees, and birth certificates.
+To complete the home study, you will need to gather legal documents, like marriage licenses, divorce decrees, and birth certificates.
 Interviews are conducted by a caseworker so they can gain a thorough understanding of your personal history.

 Domestic adoption is the process of adopting a child who was born in the United States.
 Prospective adoptive parents can pursue an Indiana adoption using either an adoption agency or an adoption attorney in an independent adoption.
 Both are great options for your adoption process, but which is right for you?

 Adoption agencies guide parents through a step-by-step process, which includes a home study, adoption training, and counseling for both the adoptive and birth parents.
 Agencies outline their fees in advance and have a set schedule for payment so parents have an idea of costs before they begin the process.
 Agencies also provide support for adoptive parents through a caseworker or adoption specialist.
 Since many adoption agencies work with birth parents, you will put together your profile—a collection of pictures and your family story, which will be shown to birth parents looking for a family for their child.
 Before beginning, check to see that your Indiana adoption agency is licensed.

 Indiana also allows couples to choose an independent adoption, also known as a private adoption.
 Independent adoptions allow parents to use a licensed attorney and offer both the adoptive and birth parents more freedom.
 However, it also puts added responsibility on the prospective parents to find their own adoption professionals, including a licensed agency to complete the home study.

 Adoptive parents will need to pursue their own matches with birth parents and can access resources like Adoption.com’s Parent Profiles.
 Parents should keep in mind that according to state law, advertising for an Indiana adoption must be completed by a licensed adoption agency or attorney.